Have you been able to get a second chance checking account at Summit Bank?

-Having your bank account into the negative and subsequently not paying it back is nothing an individual should have to go through.
-Having increasing fees from Non Sufficient Funds charges, it might be difficult to pay the money back.
+Getting your own checking account straight into the negative and then not being able to pay it back is nothing a person should have to go through.
+With stacking fees from Non Sufficient Funds fees, it might be hard to pay the money back.
 If you are having problems getting a new checking account, you need to get a second chance checking account.

-When a bank provides you with a new bank account like this, they know that you have had some problems in the past with other banks.
+Whenever a bank gives you a new account like this, they already know you have had some problems in the past with other banks.
 If you try to open an account with a bank that does not have this program, you will be denied a new checking account.
 The only thing they would let you open is a savings account, and that does not help that much.

-When you may have monetary troubles with different banks, they put your name on a list called chexsystems.
+When you've personal issues with some other banking institutions, they put your name on a list called chexsystems.
 It is a list that is used by all the major banks, and when you try to open a new account, they check it.
 It is somewhat similar to credit history, but it is not the same thing.
 Besides getting a no chexsystems checking account, getting a second chance checking account will be the fastest thing you can do to get a checking account.

-You can aquire a second chance checking account, and sometimes the banks will just take off a couple abilities to help make certain your account does not get into the negative again.
-When you get a new start with a checking account, make sure that you watch it very closely.
+You will get a second chance checking account, and sometimes banks may just take off a couple capabilities to help ensure your bank account doesn't go into the negative again.
+When you get a new start with a second chance checking account, be sure that you watch it very closely.
 You want to manage your account well, because if it goes into the negative even once, they will mostly close your account.

-Next thing you realize, the man or women ultimately cashed your check so you now have 4 fees that put your account in the negative.
-That's 4 NSF service fees.
-So together with your second chance banking account, you should be sure you keep an eagle eye on all expenditures.
-You will not only build confidence along with your new bank, but you can get better at handling your hard earned dollars.
+Next thing you realize, the person finally cashed your check and you will have 4 charges that put your account in the negative.
+That's 4 NSF fees.
+So together with your second chance checking account, you'll want to ensure you retain an eagle eye on all charges.
+You will not only develop trust together with your new bank, but you will get better at handling your hard earned money.